 By fabricating new hybrid nano-structures, BnCE seeks to overcome the current limitations of biomimetic Extracellular Matrix (ECM) scaffolds for tissue regeneration.
 Our research interests cover several areas of bio-nanomaterials ranging from the bases of free radical chemistry to the fabrication and testing of 3D scaffolds for tissue regeneration.
 Listed below are some of the main areas of interest our group is currently focused on:

-- Hybrid nano-electro conductive fibers for cardiac patches and myocardial regeneration.
-Our group is currently developing new conductive fibers that will be employed for the fabrication of cardiac patches of infarcted heart muscle.
+- Hybrid nano-electro conductive fibres for cardiac patches and myocardial regeneration.
+Our group is currently developing new conductive fibres that will be employed for the fabrication of cardiac patches of infarcted heart muscle.

 - 3D hybrid scaffolds for regenerative medicine with improved antibacterial properties and neovascularization capabilities for diabetic foot.
 Recently progress made by our research team has allowed to the development of a suitable collagen based formulation with anti-infective properties.

 - Spray-on antibacterial biopolymers for tissue neovascularization and biofilm control of chronically infected tissues.
 Our aim is to produce a new generation of materials that could reduce the wound healing time while providing the damaged tissue with a sustainable antimicrobial barrier.